Cong An Hanoi FC: Establishment

+During the early days of restored peace, the matches of the CAHN versus Thể Công, as well as their matches with other teams at the Septo Field (which was renamed Hàng Đẫy Stadium in 1958), served as a real source of encouragement for the nation's rebuilding efforts after the extraordinary anti-French colonial period.

+By the late 1960s and early 1970s, the Hà Nội city prioritized adding players to the club from various sources.
+There were internally trained players like Tô Quang Nhạ, who later became the captain.
+Players transferred from Thanh Niên Hà Nội, such as Quang B, Đặng "cóc", Hai "voi", Cường Học, Pháp "ngớ", Điệp "lùn", and Chi "tơ".
+Players coming from abroad, including Thành C. and Hiển "Coóc" (Từ Như Hiển).
+From the Thể Công team, there were Duy Lễ and Nghị “chớp”, and from the training school, there was Hiếu "trâu".

+In 1957, just one year after its establishment, CAHN defeated Thể Công 2–0 in the finals of the Northern Region A League Championship, asserting its position in the football community of Northern Vietnam.

 The second half of the 90s of the 20th century can be said to be an unfortunate period for the team when with a relatively equal lineup of players, but the team is more known for its betting scandals and borrowing points. than achievements on the field.
 In 1992, the team performed poorly and had to be relegated to A1.
 In the 1995 season, the team again won the right to be promoted to the Major League (currently V.League 1).

+Despite its unstable performance compared to Công An Hải Phòng, the team is still considered one of the strongest teams in the country as a whole and under the People's Public Security sector, as well as in the city of Hanoi specifically.
+Over the years, the team has contributed many outstanding generations of players to the national team of the Public Security sector, competing against police teams from other countries within socialist blocs, as well as representing Hanoi and Vietnam in various international tournaments.

 Dissolution

 In the period of changing the mechanism in how to make football, a football team of players on the staff of the Public Security could not exist.
 In 2002, the team was dissolved and transferred to Vietnam Airlines at 2003 V-League.
 After the 2003 tournament, the Vietnam Aviation team was also dissolved.
 The relegation spot in the V-League was sold to ACB Sports Joint Stock Company.
 This company also accepted eight players from Vietnam Airlines into the football team Hanoi ACB.
 The rest of the players were transferred to play Vietnamese National Football First League with the team Hoa Phat Hanoi.
 The capital's Public Security team after nearly 50 years is considered as no longer participating in football life.